John Hunyadi: First battles with the Ottomans (1438–1442)

 Early the next year, Bey Mezid invaded Transylvania with a force of 17,000 soldiers.
 Hunyadi was taken by surprise and lost the first battle near Marosszentimre (Sântimbru, Romania).
 Bey Mezid lay siege to Hermannstadt, but the united forces of Hunyadi and Újlaki, who had in the meantime arrived in Transylvania, forced the Ottomans to lift the siege.
-The Ottoman forces were annihilated at Gyulafehérvár on 22 March.
+The Ottoman forces were annihilated at Battle of the Iron Gate on 22 March.

 Pope Eugenius IV, who had been an enthusiastic propagator of a new crusade against the Ottomans, sent his legate, Cardinal Giuliano Cesarini to Hungary.
 The Cardinal arrived in May 1442 tasked with mediating a peace treaty between King Vladislaus and Dowager Queen Elisabeth.
 The Ottoman Sultan, Murad II dispatched Şihabeddin Pasha—the governor of Rumelia—to invade Transylvania with a force of 70,000.
 The Pasha stated that the mere sight of his turban would force his enemies to run far away.
-Although Hunyadi could only muster a force of 15,000 men, he inflicted a crushing defeat on the Ottomans at the Ialomița River in September.
-John Hunyadi and his 15,000 men defeated the 80,000-strong army of Begler Bey Sehabeddin at Zajkány (today's Zeicani), near the Iron Gate of the Danube river in 1442.
+The Battle of the Ialomița was fought in early September 1442 between the army of the Kingdom of Hungary and the Ottoman Empire.
+The Hungarian army, led by John Hunyadi, defeated the forces of Şehabeddin Pasha, the Provincial Governor of Rumelia, in the upper valley of the Ialomița River.

 Hunyadi placed Basarab II on the princely throne of Wallachia, but Basarab's opponent Vlad Dracul returned and forced Basarab to flee in early 1443.

 Hunyadi's victories in 1441 and 1442 made him a prominent enemy of the Ottomans and renowned throughout Christendom.
 He established a vigorous offensive posture in his battles, which enabled him to counteract the numerical superiority of the Ottomans through decisive maneuver.
 He employed mercenaries (many of them recently disbanded Czech Hussite troops), increasing the professionalism in his ranks and supplementing the numerous irregulars mustered from local peasantry, whom he had no reservations about employing in the field.